-- Sustained improvement in its PBILDT margin to above 15% along with ROCE of above 18% aided by improved performance across all its business segments - Significant debt reduction leading to improvement in debt coverage indicators with total debt/ PBILDT below 1.50 times on sustained basis along with availability of significant liquidity cushion
+- Sustained improvement in its PBILDT margin to above 15% along with ROCE of above 18% aided by improved performance across all its business segments. - Significant debt reduction leading to improvement in debt coverage indicators with total debt/PBILDT below 1.50x on a sustained basis along with availability of significant liquidity cushion.